fraserivison/apex-adventures/README.md

 The Booking page features a map showcasing the location of our HQ, enhancing transparency for customers.
 The submit button directs users to a success.html, confirming their booking.
 This streamlined process ensures a smooth and hassle-free booking experience, seamlessly integrating the map with the booking form.

-404.html has a button to go bakc to home page
+404.html has a button to go bacc to home page

 ## Technologies Used